Cool Old Games

 Dealing

 Dealing in Shedding Games regularly falls into two categories.
 Either, many cards will be dealt, such that the entire, or nearly the entire, deck has been dealt.
-Or, each Player will be dealt a small number of cards, between 5-10, and there will be a stock in the middle which can be drawn from when no legal moves are possible.
+Or, each Player will be dealt a small number of cards, between 5-10, and there will be a stock in the middle that can be drawn from when no legal moves are possible.

 Rounds